Rodaan Al Galidi

 Rodaan Al Galidi (born 1971) is a Dutch writer of Iraqi descent.
 A trained engineer, he fled his native Iraq and came to the Netherlands in 1998.
 Al Galidi writes both prose and poetry in Dutch, a language he taught himself.
-His novel De autist en de postduif (The autist and the carrier-pigeon) won the EU Prize for Literature.
+His novel De autist en de postduif (The Autistic and the Carrier-pigeon) won the EU Prize for Literature.

 He is also the author of Two Blankets, Three Sheets, which is a fictionalized account of his emigration experiences.